- Complimentary snacks

 As you settle in, a friendly agent shows up to offer the drink of your choice.
 From Evian bottled water to a special favor of tea or a specialty cocktail, the choice is yours.
 The service is prompt and proactive, yet extremely discrete and never excessive or obtrusive.

-Should you want to freshen up, showers are naturally available.
+Should you want to freshen up, three shower suites are available.
 Once again, simplicity and elegance are the keywords.
-The facilities aren’t excessively lavish by any means—the moderately sized rooms lack bathtubs or spa features found at other First Class lounges worldwide.
+The facilities aren’t excessively lavish by any means—the rooms lack bathtubs or spa features found at other First Class lounges worldwide.
 But the marble, recessed lighting, high quality fixtures and fresh orchids all exude a subtle sense of comfort and luxury.

 If you’d like to enjoy a meal on the ground, you are in luck.
 The full-service, complimentary restaurant is perhaps the top highlight of The Private Room.
 A spacious and elegant dining room with fine tableware and linen welcomes patrons anytime.
 A server offers to seat you, but outside peak times you’re likely to have the dining room to yourself, so feel free to spread out and enjoy a large table.
-The uninitiated guess may be surprised by the tiny, token buffet in a corner of the room – while it features a few appealing items, namely in the dessert department, it is a far cry from the gargantuan spread on offer at the adjacent Business Class Lounge and First Class lounges.
-Indeed, the focus is on table service here.
-Unless you’re in a rush and will be satisfied with a quick bite from the buffet, you’re much better off ordering off the menu, which features a variety of items ranging from healthy salads to foie-gras burgers, dim sum and decadent desserts.
+The menu features a variety of items ranging from healthy salads to foie-gras burgers, dim sum and decadent desserts.